12 Simple Ways to Raise Awareness for a Cause

 10. Make a viral challenge video

 Everyone remembers the Ice Bucket Challenge.
-Come up with your own viral video challenge to get people talking about your cause.
-Read this blog for more tips on how to increase your chances of going viral.
+Going viral isn’t just for the seasoned fundraisers, you can come up with your own viral video challenge to get people talking about your cause too.
+Our beginner’s guide on how to increase your chances of going viral is a good read for inspiration.

 11. Challenge your coworkers